RajendraKumarVesapogu/fampay-assignment/README.md

 (Indexing on video_id and published_at).

 - A GET API which returns the stored video data in a paginated response sorted in descending order of published datetime.
-- Dockerized and Deployed on AWS. used RDS postgres for scalability. ( reached free tier limit. server and db will be up soon )
+- Dockerized and Deployed on AWS. used RDS postgres for scalability. http://3.108.83.52:3000/

 - Added support for supplying multiple API keys so that if quota is exhausted on one, it automatically uses the next available key.
 User can send a new key using the API endpoint
 - Made a dashboard to view the stored videos with filters and sorting options.